Review: 'The Workout' - AmNews Curtain Raiser

 The Gimmick

-Even the fights — the one thing this kind of film has to nail — are cut into rapid-fire confusion.
-Instead of letting Peter Jae and Josh Kelly carry the action, Bressack undercuts them with distracting edits.
-Hardcore Henry proved POV action can work, but the film proves how quickly it can go wrong.
+Even the fights — the one thing this kind of film has to nail — get undercut by rapid-fire cuts.
+Instead of letting Peter Jae and Josh Kelly do what they clearly can, the editing distracts.
+Hardcore Henry proved POV action can work, but The Workout shows how quickly it can go sideways.

 The Cast